-Palace Vacation Club (PVC) - principally involved in timeshare business faced significant challenges during the financial year mainly because Covid-19 pandemic directly affected PVC's revenue and operations.
-Implementation of Movement Control Order which had restricted international and local interstate travel are the main impacts of Covid-19 on PVC's business.
+PVC principally involved in the timeshare business faced significant challenges during the financial year mainly because the Covid-19 pandemic directly affected PVC's revenue and operations.
+Implementation of the Movement Control Order which had restricted international and local interstate travel is the main impact of Covid-19 on PVC's business.

-Resort stays at Palace of Golden Horses Hotel (PGH) and exchange of PGH stay with other timeshare resorts are the main selling points of PVC membership.
-As PGH remained closed due to international travel restrictions because of Covid-19 pandemic, sale of new membership had dropped significantly during the year and directly affected PVC's operational cash flow as well.
+Resort stays at the Palace of Golden Horses Hotel (PGH) and exchange of PGH stays with other timeshare resorts are the main selling points of PVC membership.
+As PGH remained closed due to international travel restrictions because of the Covid-19 pandemic, the sale of new membership had dropped significantly during the year and directly affected PVC's operational cash flow as well.

-Annual maintenance fee collection has also directly affected because PGH has been closed and PVC has only been able to offer stays at Country Heights Villas, Kajang for PVC members during the year.
+Annual maintenance fee collection has also been directly affected because PGH has been closed and PVC has only been able to offer stays at Country Heights Villas, Kajang for PVC members during the year.

-For year 2021, Palace Vacation Club will look into repackaging and enhancing its membership through new technology for better engagement with members and more effective marketing.
+For the year 2022, Palace Vacation Club will look into repackaging and enhancing its membership through new technology for better engagement with members and more effective marketing.